ahmdWard/ahmdWard/README.md

 ### what i do
-  - Built APIs with NodeJs and Express, ensuring robust and scalable backend solutions.
+  - Built APIs with NodeJs and Express, ensuring robust and backend solutions.
   - Managed deployment pipelines and CI/CD workflows, streamlining development and release processes.